 Using this service allows people to use us as their ISP via another ISP.
 Sadly, this does not fix congestion and speed issues in the other ISP, but it can address many other issues.

-For domestic (non VAT registered) customers we offer our 1TB/month service at £10.00 pcm, capped at 100Mb/s, no minimum term.
+For domestic (non VAT registered) customers we offer our 5TB/month service at £10.00 pcm, capped at 400Mb/s, no minimum term.
 There are no extra charges.
-If you exceed the 1TB/mon quota then your service simply slows down to 3Mb/s using quota from the next month.
+If you exceed the 5TB/month quota then your service simply slows down to 3Mb/s using quota from the next month.

-For business customers we offer our 2TB/month service at £20.00 +VAT pcm, capped at 100Mb/s, no minimum term.
+For business customers we offer our 10TB/month service at £15.00 +VAT pcm, capped at 600Mb/s, no minimum term.
 There are no extra charges.
-If you exceed the 2TB/mon quota then your service simply slows down to 6Mb/s using quota from the next month.
+If you exceed the 10TB/month quota then your service simply slows down to 6Mb/s using quota from the next month.
+Business customers can also request a /29 block of IP addresses - contact us to have this added.

 My parents have Sky ADSL, it is slow and laggy.
 When I ordered L2TP from AAISP to use over Sky ADSL, connection purrs along like a finely tuned sports car.